 There is a lot of conflicting information out there when it comes to bio-hacking supplements.

 The Internet has a plethora of generic boilerplate articles on this topic.
 Effectively utilizing Google search is an art.
 If you Google with simple keywords like “is supplement X good for me” or “benefits of this supplement”, most of the top content is junk.
-There are blog posts full of basic age-old advice like eating green veggies, exercising, and living a stress-free life.
-And then, every once in a while, these random research articles pop up that talk about how one particular habit has been proven to be beneficial, only to be negated in another link-bait article that proves the opposite.
-I realized that the research articles and data available are not fit for public consumption.
+Blog posts contain basic age-old advice like eating green veggies, exercising, and living a stress-free life.
+And then, every once in a while, these random research articles talk about how one particular habit has been proven beneficial, only to be negated in another link-bait article that proves the opposite.
+I realized that the research articles and data available are unsuitable for public consumption.
 For every research paper that advocates a particular diet or lifestyle choice for good health, there’s one that supports the exact opposite results.

 If you go to a doctor, they will talk about the same standard things like eating green vegetables, keeping a balanced diet, exercising blah blah.
 So I don’t blame the doctors.
 They have limited time and resources to spend on each patient, and they have to treat everyone as best as they can with what they know so far.

 I decided it was time to take a deeper dive.
 And it will be an ongoing eternal dive into the deep sea of knowledge.
-So I started searching for a professional course on microbiology to learn the fundamentals of cellular machinery and how it affects our aging.
-There are many things you can do to slow down aging, including taking supplements, eating healthy, and exercising regularly.
+So, I started searching for a professional course on microbiology to learn the fundamentals of cellular machinery and how it affects our aging.
+You can do many things to slow down aging, including taking supplements, eating healthy, and exercising regularly.
 These are called ‘lifestyle changes’ because they don’t require any special intervention or equipment.
 I also started learning about bio-hacking by starting with these two books first:

 1. Lifespan by Dr David Sinclair